dungwinux/myr_archive/README.md

 A generic archive that's made similar to game engines' assets archive.

+A Kaitai Struct `.ksy` file is included to describe the structure specification.

-> This program was originally designed to generate valid file for challenge `mere` in UMassCTF 2022.
+> This program was originally designed to generate file for challenge `mere` in UMassCTF 2022.

 ### License